Demo Features Compare Pricing Docs Blog Start Writing

 • How to nudge, navigate, and delete notes after they're placed

-• How pitch detection turns a sung melody into notes on the grid
+• How pitch detection turns a sung take into notes you can drag onto the timeline

 • How the Mellotron voice options shape melody playback